jeremyary/kserve-stable-diffusion/README.md

 ## Stable Diffusion 3

-### :warning: SD3 directory is WIP!
-Loading & querying in archive notebook works fine.
-Expect issues w/ tokenized model access for container &/or training SIGKILLS.
+### :warning: SD3 scenario adaptation is still a Work-In-Progress

+### Expect issues w/ resource requirements around training compounded by token-gated model repo

-- If you're after a look at the latest & greatest that StabilityAI has made available, the [stable-diffusion-3](stable-diffusion-3) directory offers notebooks for emulating previous examples for serving the base SD3 model or just using the diffusers pipeline with provided tuning weights.
-The `handler` class for tuned weights serving has been included, but as before, will require updates should you alter the pipeline.
-If you decide to try and serve the base model, know what you're in for - the `.mar` archive file is 12GB.
+- If you're after a look at the latest & greatest that StabilityAI has made available, the [stable-diffusion-3](stable-diffusion-3) directory offers notebooks for emulating previous examples for serving the base SD3 model ~~or just using the diffusers pipeline with provided tuning weights.
+The `handler` class for tuned weights serving has been included, but as before, will require updates should you alter the pipeline.~~ If you decide to try and serve the base model, know what you're in for - the `.mar` archive file is 12GB.

+- When attempting training on GPU with 48GB of memory available, accelerate still maxed out and failed.
+Offloading also failed to a different cause.

+- SD3 offers some [suggestions](https://huggingface.co/docs/diffusers/en/api/pipelines/stable_diffusion/stable_diffusion_3#memory-optimisations-for-sd3) for
+memory optimization, however, I haven't had a chance to pursue updating dreambooth training scripts to accommodate the change(s), particularly around dropping the T5-XXL encoder.

 ## A Cleaner Containerized Approach for Stable Diffusion via KServe